bishwenduk029/alfredbotsite/README.md

 ## **Instructions for Streamers**

 - First install the [Desktop App for Mac](https://github.com/bishwenduk029/alfredbotsite/releases/download/v1.0-alpha/AlfredBot-1.0.0-mac.zip) for AlfredBot.
+- Starcraft 2 needs to be installed beforehand at the default location in your system.
 - Install and Launch the App and Login with your Twitch Account.
 - Now click on the **Launch Game**.
 - It is important to launch the game instance before going live on Twitch, otherwise incoming commands from your viewers will be lost.